cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   </counter-wc>
 ```

-In order for an HTML Web Component to work with Fresh, the component must not use the Shadow DOM.
+"Light DOM" and HTML Web Components can be used with any web server, not just Deno Fresh.

 ## Styling Web Components

 Styling a Web Component can be done with CSS in two ways
-- external - This is not allowed when using the Shadow DOM, but if you are not using the Shadow DOM, you can style with an external stylesheet file.
+- external - Uses a stylesheet external to the Web Component.
+This is not allowed when using the Shadow DOM, but if you are not using the Shadow DOM, you can use an external stylesheet file.
-- internal - CSS styles encapsulated within a Shadow DOM configured Web Component.
+- internal - CSS styles are encapsulated within a Shadow DOM configured Web Component.

 When using the Shadow DOM, class names only need to be unique within the component.
 So you can use common class names like "container" and not have to worry about external style interference.

-The custom element's styles can be contained within the global stylesheet file or you can create a custom-element specific stylesheet and link to it inside the custom element like this:
+In the case of "Light DOM" Web Components, the custom element's styles can be contained within the global stylesheet file, or you can create a custom-element specific stylesheet and link to it inside the custom element like this:

 ```js
 class LinkedExternalStyleSheetWC extends HTMLElement {